Medyk/psql-fs-snapshot/README.md

 # concept

-create many "cloned" postgresql instances based on one "master" copy using filesystem
+create many "cloned" postgresql instances based on one "master" copy using filesystem snapshots

+`stats.sh` are using https://github.com/nachoparker/btrfs-du script